-The post False Alarm, revealed my ongoing frustration of not having an obituary written about James Harman, my favorite ancestor.
-One like those written for his brothers Jonathan and Walt, lengthy, information packed tributes that told me much about the type of men they were.
+The post False Alarm, revealed my ongoing frustration of not having an obituary written about James Harman, my favourite ancestor.
+One such as those written for his brothers Jonathan and Walt, lengthy, information-packed tributes which told me much about the type of men they were.
 An obituary for James in the Hamilton Spectator came close but I wanted more.

-Just a few weeks before my thesis was due, the newspaper the Spectator and Methodist Chronicle (Melbourne 1914-1918) came online at Trove and there was an obituary for James.
-Unfortunately the article was still undergoing quality control checks so the wait was on.
-My “Electronic Friend” would send an email when the article was ready to go but no amount of checking my inbox made the article come.
-The submission date for my thesis came and went and still the article was unavailable.
-Yesterday it was ready.
+Just a few weeks before my thesis was due, the Spectator and Methodist Chronicle (Melbourne 1914-1918) came online at Trove and there was an obituary for James.
+Unfortunately, the article was still undergoing quality control checks so the wait was on.
+My “Electronic Friend” would send an email when the article was ready to go but no amount of checking my inbox made the article arrive.
+The submission date for my thesis came and went and still, the article was unavailable.
+Until yesterday.

-The obituary was signed by W.H.G and knowing something of the Byaduk Methodist Church helped me identify the author as the Reverend William Herbert Guard who presided over the church at the time of James’ death.
+The obituary was signed “W.H.G” and knowing something of the Byaduk Methodist Church helped me name the author as the Reverend William Herbert Guard who presided over the church at the time of James’ death.
 His tribute answered one of my questions about James.
 When did he become involved with the Wesleyan Methodist Church?
 Was it when he arrived in Port Fairy in 1852?
 Or when the family spent some time at Muddy Creek before going to Byaduk.
 Muddy Creek had a strong Methodist community of Wesleyans, Primitives and Reformers who had arrived via Port Fairy.
 But, according to Reverend Guard, James’ commitment to Methodism began before leaving Cambridgeshire.

-Reverend Guard visited James in his last days and recounted those visits but it was his recollections of James’ final hours that were the most powerful.
-“I’m going home” a weakening James told him and then in his last moments James raised his hand and uttered his last word “Coming” and with that he passed away.
+Reverend Guard visited James in his last days and recounted those visits but most powerful were his recollections of James’ final hours.
+“I’m going home,” a weakening James told him.
+Then in his last moments, James raised his hand and uttered his last word “Coming” and with that, he was gone.
 James was ready to meet his God.
 Many obituaries describe the last moments of a person’s life but often in a clinical fashion.
 W.H.G.’s description was spiritual.
-Such was James’ devotion it could be nothing less.
+Such was James’ devotion it couldn’t be any other way.

-James was not just “going home” to God, his beliefs gave him faith that he was also going home to my ggg Grandmother Susan Reed.
-The obituary confirmed for me the bond he shared with Susan, forged over 64 years.
-Susan died on April 10, 1916 and James on August 13 in the same year and I have always thought their the few months apart was too long a time for James.
-He had lost the woman who gave him the strength to go on and after only four months they were reunited at the Byaduk Cemetery.
+James was not just “going home” to God.
+His beliefs gave him the faith to believe he was also joining his wife Susan Reed.
+The obituary confirmed the bond he shared with Susan, forged over sixty-four years.
+Susan died on 10 April 1916 and James on 13 August in the same year.
+I have always thought the few months apart was too long a time for James.
+He had lost the woman who gave him strength and after only four months they were reunited at the Byaduk Cemetery.